vtexdocs/help-center-content/docs/known-issues/en/transaction-stuck-in-canceling-when-one-of-the-card-is-denied.md

 ---
-title: Transaction stuck in canceling when one of the card is denied
+title: 'Transaction stuck in canceling when one of the card is denied'
 id: RdKtB6LsKfaukjT9kiqZ4
 status: CHANGED
 createdAt: 2022-03-03T18:39:59.580Z